Current funded projects

 Projects due to be completed in 2020

-Citizens Advice will train frontline debt advisors to better understand, prevent or reduce gambling-related harms.
-The training will give staff the necessary tools to identify and support people who may be suffering from gambling-related harm, as well as directing those at risk to the specialist help that is available.
-The project will establish hubs in nine regions across England and Wales and will enable staff to deliver training to other frontline workers in other professions who come across people suffering from gambling-related harm, such as frontline local authority staff, youth practitioners and healthcare workers.
+Citizens Advice England and Wales will train debt advisers and other frontline workers to better understand, prevent or reduce gambling harm.
+The training will give staff the necessary tools to identify and support people who may be suffering from gambling harms, as well as directing those at risk to the specialist help that is available.
+The project will establish hubs in 12 regions across England and Wales and will enable staff to deliver training to other frontline workers in other professions who come across people suffering from gambling harm, such as frontline local authority staff, youth practitioners and healthcare workers.
 The funding commitment comes after a successful six-year pilot project GambleAware ran with Newport Citizens Advice to deliver the Gambling Support Service.

 Projects due to be completed in 2021